opensesame-dii/tremor_analysis_python/README.md

 If errors occur or your operating system is not in above list, enter the following commands line by line.
+You may need to wait for a few seconds before executing the next step.

 ```